 The Commons Open Repository Exchange (CORE) is a library-quality repository for sharing, discovering, retrieving, and archiving digital work.
-CORE provides Humanities Commons members with a permanent, open-access storage facility for their scholarly output, facilitating maximum discoverability and encouraging peer feedback.
+CORE provides Commons members with a permanent, open-access storage facility for their scholarly output, facilitating maximum discoverability and encouraging peer feedback.

 Why deposit work in CORE?

 - To expose your work to other scholars in a timely fashion

 - To raise awareness of your scholarly endeavors among your peers by sharing work with interest groups on the Commons